 M1891 Marlin Right Side

 This model 1891 Marlin 2nd variation was manufactured in 1892 and is chambered for .32 Long and Short Colt or .32 Rimfire (RF) Long and Short.
-The cartridges are loaded through a slot in the magazine tube which was patented by John Marlin in 1892. .32 Colt and .32 RF Short must be loaded individually through the ejection port.
-These rifles originally came with two firing pins which the shooter could switch between depending on the ammunition they chose to use.
-This was a marketing scheme to attract buyers with the novelty of being able to use both types of lower cost cartridges.
-It was meant to be particularly attractive to those who reload their fired cases.
+The cartridges are loaded through a slot in the magazine tube which was patented by John Marlin in 1892.
+Currently, .32 Colt and .32 RF Short must be loaded individually through the ejection port.
+These rifles originally came with two firing pins that the shooter could switch between depending on the ammunition they chose to use.
+This was believed to be a marketing scheme to attract buyers with the novelty of being able to use both types of lower cost cartridges.
+It was meant to be particularly attractive to those who reloaded their fired cases.

 M1891 Marlin Left Side

 In many cases, owners would throw out the firing pin for rim fire cartridges once that ammunition became harder to find.
 Eventually, .32 RF was considered an obsolete cartridge.
 Fortunately, the previous owner bought both types of firing pins and included two other ejectors as spare parts.
 This rifle has a standard set of Marlin Rocky Mountain sights; nickel-silver blade in front and Buckhorn with fish-hooked, notched elevator in the rear.
 This was an improvement over the less desirable rear sight design offered initially.

 M1891 Marlin Parts